avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 Subjectivity =  0.43
 Polarity = 0.47
 Analysis: Positive
 Both are subjective, however the Polarity with the punctation is less positive then the polarity without the punctuation.
 One thing to note, is that while the TextBlob analysis rated the tweet as subjective.
 It is rated as 0.45 between (0-1).
-Because of the explaination marks and
+Because of the explanation marks and

 ## Vader Analysis
 ![Alternate image text](/images/twitter/social media sign.jpg)